What Is Testamentary Capacity? Capacity to Make a Will Explained

 When is testamentary capacity necessary?

-The burden of proof in a testamentary capacity case
+The burden of proof in testamentary capacity cases

 Can you contest a will due to dementia?